Győr: Economy

 Audi AG subsidiary company Audi Hungaria Zrt. has a large factory in Győr, where the Audi TT sports car, the A3 Cabriolet, A3 Limousine, and many engines (1,913,053 engines in 2007) are built.
 The factory opened in 1994, at first producing inline-four engines for the Audi marque.
 Business then grew to assembling the Audi TT Coupé and TT Roadster.
 Eventually, V6 and V8 engines were also included, and after the acquisition of Automobili Lamborghini S.p.A., Audi then began to build V10 engines.
 The V10s for Audi vehicles are fully assembled here, but only the cylinder blocks for the Lamborghini V10.
 Engines are also supplied to other Volkswagen Group marques, but over 90% of Audi vehicle engines are made here.
 By 2020, the factory has a 12 MW solar roof, producing 9.5 GWh/year.

 Politics

-The current mayor of Győr is Csaba András Dézsi (Fidesz-KDNP).
+The current mayor of Győr is Bence Pintér.

-The local Municipal Assembly, elected at the 2019 local government elections, is made up of 23 members (1 Mayor, 16 Individual constituencies MEPs and 6 Compensation List MEPs) divided into this political parties and alliances:
+The local Municipal Assembly, elected at the 2024 local government elections, is made up of 23 members (1 Mayor, 16 Individual constituencies MEPs and 6 Compensation List MEPs) divided into this political parties and alliances: